klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 0000009a
 ```

-The first 17 bytes are the header of the deserialized object, which consists of:
+The first 17 bytes are the header of the serialized object, which consists of:

 * RecordTypeEnum (1 byte)
 * RootId (4 bytes)